Roll20/roll20-character-sheets/D6_Space/README.md

 The text areas are expandable for additional info.

-This is my first attempt ever.
+This is my first attempt at it!